 The Cinnabar Elementary School District is a single school district and charter school.
-Cinnabar Charter and Elementary School serves about 200 students in grades TK-8, with grades TK and 1 through 8 designated as a charter school.
+Cinnabar Charter and Elementary School serves about 180 students in grades TK-8, with grades TK and 1 through 8 designated as a charter school.
 The school and district were established in 1859 for the purpose of serving the children who lived mostly on farms just north of Petaluma.
 While some of the children today live on ranches, most live in homes that would be considered suburban.
 The school serves a relatively diverse student body.
 We currently have 10 classroom teachers, all of whom are experienced and highly qualified.
 We have a full-time educational specialist leading our talented intervention team, which covers our special education students, our English language learners and students who need growth in reading and math.
-We also have two counselors on campus, plus physical education and music teachers.
+We also have a full-time counselor on campus, plus physical education and music/art/entertainment teachers.
 We also have a director of technology that coordinates our school's 1:1 technology (a device for each student).
 There is a librarian, a custodian, a food service worker, and a maintenance/groundskeeper.
 The office staff includes a bilingual office assistant, executive administrative assistant, and a business office accountant.
-We also employee a school psychologist, speech and language pathologist, and a nurse.
+We also employ a nurse part-time.
 We have a parent teacher organization called CEF (Cinnabar Educational Foundation), a School Site Council (SSC), and an English Language Advisory Committee (ELAC).